Describler is an experimental prototype screen reader (audio browser for blind people) for SVG, and specifically SVG data visualizations.

 <desc>, which allow you to annotate your shapes for mouseover tooltips and special screenreader descriptions.

-How do I use Describler to make my SVG accessible?
+How do I make accessible SVGs?

 Describler is meant to add accessibility to SVG images, not to interactive SVG applications or GUIs; use ARIA markup for that.